acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - More reliable decision-making for the robot
 - Graceful degradation when one uncertainty source fails

+**Why this matters for basketball detection**: Fusing multiple uncertainty sources creates a more reliable and comprehensive uncertainty estimate.
+This helps the robot make better decisions in challenging environments and increases overall detection reliability.

 ### 15.13 Temporal Uncertainty Propagation

 For a moving basketball, we need to track uncertainty over time as the ball moves.